EasyOC/EasyOC.Modules/src/Modules/EasyOC.Deployment/Readme.md

 ## EasyOC.Deployment

-This module readds the implementation of exporting specified content

-This module implements the export of specified content, including
+Improve the OC `Deployment` feature, including
-1. The specified query
+1. The specified queies
-2. The assigned role
+2. The assigned roles

 ## Plan realization
-[] The specified `WorkflowTypes`
+- [ ] The specified `WorkflowTypes`

 ## Nuget